 You can take a look at this short video guide to learn how to delete duplicate photos from your Mac in a matter of a few minutes.

 If you’re a regular user of the iPhoto app, then there is a 99.9% chance that you already have duplicate photos stored on your Mac.
-Whether you are aware of it or not, does depend on whether you take the time to remove duplicates.
-Either way, what you should know, is that a single duplicate won’t hurt too much, but when they start building up, you will see that a significant portion of space on your Mac is taken up by files that you don’t even need.
+You should know, is that a single duplicate won’t hurt too much, but when they start building up, you will see that a significant portion of space on your Mac is taken up by files that you don’t even need.

-One of the best solutions would be to use software such as Duplicate File Finder that is able to locate and eradicate any type of duplicate file, including hidden files.
+One of the best solutions would be to use software such as Duplicate File Finder that can locate and eradicate any type of duplicate file, including hidden files.